Definition, Tasks and Useful Tools

 Many software applications combine multiple of the functions mentioned above.
 Additionally, technologies and concepts such as cloud computing, edge computing or no-code development are increasingly being utilized in manufacturing solutions.

-Our innovative manubes platform is an example of a large-scale, cloud-based solution tailored to industrial production management. manubes allows users to collect and structure production data, create highly customizable real-time visualizations and reports and manage various production processes using automated workflows.
+Our innovative manubes platform is an example of a large-scale, cloud-based solution tailored to industrial production management. manubes allows users to collect and structure machine data, create highly customizable real-time visualizations and manage various production processes using automated workflows.